Selena: Legacy

 In 1995, the United States Social Security Administration ranked the name Selena one of the 100 most popular names for newborn girls, and namesake Selena Gomez acknowledged Quintanilla's influence.
 In December 1999, Selena was named the "top Latin artist of the '90s" and "Best selling Latin artist of the decade" by Billboard for her fourteen top-ten singles in the Top Latin Songs chart, including seven number-one hits.
 She was the best-selling Latin female singer of the 1990s in the U.S. and Mexico.
 Selena was named "Best Female Vocalist of the '80s" and "Best Female Vocalist of the '90s" at the 2010 Tejano Music Awards.
+In 2023, Rolling Stone ranked Selena at number 89 on its list of the 200 Greatest Singers of All Time.

 Posthumous film, streaming video and honors

 In the months following her death, several honors and tributes were erected.
 Several proposals were made, such as renaming streets, public parks, food products, and auditoriums.
 Two months later, a tribute was held at the 1995 Lo Nuestro Awards.
 The Spirit of Hope Award was created in Selena's honor in 1996; it was awarded to Latin artists who participated in humanitarian and civic causes.
 On March 16, 2011, the United States Postal Service released a "Latin Legends" memorial stamp to honor Selena, Carlos Gardel, Tito Puente, Celia Cruz, and Carmen Miranda.
 In February 2014, the Albany, New York Times Union named her one of "100 Coolest Americans in History".
 In 1998 Selena was commemorated with a museum.

 In 1995, Selena was inducted into the Billboard Latin Music Hall of Fame, the Hard Rock Cafe's Hall of Fame, and the South Texas Music Hall of Fame.
 In 2001 she was inducted into the Tejano Music Hall of Fame.
 In 2017, she received a star on the Hollywood Walk of Fame.
 The unveiling ceremony of her star was attended by around 4,500 fans, which was the largest-ever crowd for an unveiling ceremony at the Hollywood Walk of Fame.
 She was named one of the 20 most influential Texans of all time by author Laurie Jasinski.
 She was ranked fifth of the "100 most influential Latin musicians of the 20th century" according to the Orange County Register.
-The singer has been given many epithets by media outlets, including the "Queen of Cumbia", the "Chicana Elvis", the "Queen of hybrid pop culture", the "Hispanic Marilyn Monroe", the "Tupac Shakur of Latin music", the "Corpus Christi queen", and the "people's princess".
+The singer has been given many epithets by media outlets, including the "Queen of Cumbia" or "Queen of Kumbia", the "Chicana Elvis", the "Queen of Hybrid Pop Culture", the "Hispanic Marilyn Monroe", the "Tupac Shakur of Latin Music", the "Corpus Christi Queen", and the "People's Princess".
 Media have compared Selena's fashion sense to that of Madonna more times than any other celebrity.